Home

 Intern

 Melissa Dittmann is an artist, writer and student of world and its cultures who hails from Indiana and recently returned from India (where she studied cultural arts in a South Indian rainforest, the situation of Tibetan refugees in the Himalayas of northern India, and many things in between).
 This fall, she continues her studies of world cultures and their connection to the arts at Indiana University as a National Merit Scholar.
-Melissa has won the National Council of Teachers of English Achievement Award in Writing as well as recognition in the Ginza Festival Haiku Contests, and is a featured songwriter and musician on R.A.W.
+Dittmann has won the National Council of Teachers of English Achievement Award in Writing as well as recognition in the Ginza Festival Haiku Contests, and is a featured songwriter and musician on R.A.W.
 1, Recorded Art Words, highlighting live performances in Chicago in 2004.